-The young Charlotte was an official member of the French CIAM group from 1933.
+The young Charlotte Perriand was an official member of the French CIAM group from 1933.
 Initially, she contributed within the limited space left by her boss, Le Corbusier; then she organised the Vth CIAM (Paris, 1937) devoted to the theme 'Logis and Loisir' and designed its exhibition in Le Corbusier's Pavilion des Temps Nouveaux (July 1937).
-In her exhibition set design, she openly expressed her belonging to the left-wing of the CIAM through political slogans, which emphasised the role Charlotte had played in raising the idealistic political awareness of the CIAM network, thus proving her emancipation from Le Corbusier's opportunistic positions.
+In her exhibition set design, she openly expressed her belonging to the left-wing of the CIAM through political slogans, which emphasised her role in raising the idealistic political awareness of the CIAM network, thus proving her emancipation from Le Corbusier's opportunistic positions.
+Whereas Helena Niemirowska Syrkus' passion